mmertsock/mmertsock.github.io/_posts/2016-04-04-palmers-pond.markdown

 - i miraculously never fell. but it seems that every race i don't fall, i do lose my hat. usually, it's a prickly vine or something that pulls my hat off, this time it was a thorny tree branch, but at least i scored a point for knocking the branch down too.
 - race execution went well; aid station visits were relatively quick (though i still have much to learn), nutrition and hydration felt just right, which is something i am trying to work on
 - legs were sore and tired the last ten miles (especially when stuck halfway over a log, trying to maneuver legs that don't want to move), it took a lot of willpower to run with any speed the last five miles, but i had just enough mental/physical energy left to finish with some modicum of strength
-- mud is so much harder than hills. eleven minute miles felt like a sprint sometimes. applied the lessons learned from last year's muddy [Finger Lakes 50s][fl50]: ran the runnable sections hard, and did a water/calorie/recovery check and aid station pre-planning every time i was forced to walk
+- mud is so much harder than hills. eleven minute miles felt like a sprint sometimes. applied the lessons learned from last year's muddy Finger Lakes 50s: ran the runnable sections hard, and did a water/calorie/recovery check and aid station pre-planning every time i was forced to walk
 - having grown up in the southern tier of NY, this land felt like home. colin and I talked about this during the race: it's hard to explain, every forest and hill has a certain identity and locality, so you can feel in your bones when you're in the land you came from
 - getting to choose the direction and sequence of the last two laps was great. a confidence boost to get the muddy loop done early and in the preferred direction, and to look forward to a “fast” finish on the most runnable end of the “dry” loop
 - colin is a most excellent RD and he needs to continue doing this stuff. my award was maple syrup made by his family from trees on their property. finisher medals were hand made by colin right in front of us. very cool. thanks for everything Colin.